 In my own work with TREAT I have learned the importance of talking to all stakeholders early in the development process.
 Laying the proper foundation for product development prevents prototyping ideas that may not properly address end-users’ or customers’ needs; this is an essential element of a human-centered design approach and is a core tenet of TREAT’s methodology.
 In addition, understanding early on what regulatory requirements are necessary, how a product will be purchased, and whether payment can be reimbursed elevates an innovator’s chance of success.
 The latter was a common theme of my conversations with exhibitors at the RESNA conference as well as with the clients I have advised at TREAT, underscoring the value of and need for ongoing commercialization education in the rehabilitation engineering community.

-I was pleased to award the $500 TREAT Prize for the “Technology Most Likely to Become Commercially Available” to the team at GaitMate.
+We were pleased to award the $500 TREAT Prize for the “Technology Most Likely to Become Commercially Available” to the team at GaitMate.
 The three students from Jefferson University designed a device to aid people with Parkinson’s Disease during moments of Freezing of Gait (FOG), an unpredictable symptom of the disease that can lead to falls and other complications.
 Along with the $500 TREAT prize money, the team is invited to utilize TREAT program resources to help accelerate development of both the technology and market potential of their device.

 Liam Cornwall is the current TREAT Fellow-in-Residence.
 A biomedical engineer and entrepreneur, Liam has worked in design and development of assistive technologies at Virginia Commonwealth University, Hunter Holmes McGuire VA Medical Center and the Coulter Design Lab at the University of Virginia.